-- The Combined Authority has developed an Accountability Framework to support devolution that seeks to ensure that CPCA complies with all EDAF requirements and creates a sustained culture of scrutiny and accountability.
-This includes application of the Scrutiny Protocol within EDAF once it has been agreed and published by the Department for Levelling Up, Housing and Communities. - 3.10.17 Decision-Making Principles - The Combined Authority has adopted decision-making principles to ensure that all decision-making is taken in alignment with key considerations.
-These principles can be found in Chapter 6 of the Constitution. - Publishing Meeting Minutes The schedule of meetings for the calendar year is published on the Combined Authority website.
-The notice of meetings, the agenda and the accompanying papers for formal Board and Committee Meetings are published five clear working days in the advance of the meeting. - 3.10.19 The Combined Authority includes its Forward Plan in the Agenda of the Board and Overview and Scrutiny Committee Meetings. - Where papers contain commercially sensitive information or are subject to one of the exemptions under the Local Government act 1972 Schedule 12A or the Freedom of Information Act 2000, they are categorised as a private item and are not published.
-The Monitoring Officer will give advice regarding whether the item should be classified as private, but Members have to make a decision to go into private session unless a confidential item has been declared confidential by the Government in which case it must be taken in private. - Decisions of meetings are published within five working days, in practice this is normally three working days of the meeting, and draft minutes of meetings are published as soon as is possible after the meetings on the Combined Authority website.
-All Combined Authority Board minutes are signed at the next suitable meeting. - Publishing Decisions In the interests of increasing transparency and accountability the Combined Authority has committed to publish a Forward Plan of key decisions that will be taken by the Combined Authority at least 28 days before the decision is made, and up to 6 months in advance, to enable members of the public the opportunity to view and comment upon them. - 3.10.23 All decisions will be published in accordance with the transparency arrangements set out in the constitution.
+- ^{3.10.18} Publishing Meeting Minutes - The schedule of meetings for the calendar year is published on the Combined Authority website.
+The notice of meetings, the agenda and the accompanying papers for formal Board and Committee Meetings are published five clear working days in the advance of the meeting. - ^{3.10.19} The Combined Authority includes its Forward Plan in the Agenda of the Board and Overview and Scrutiny Committee Meetings. - ^{3.10.20} Where papers contain commercially sensitive information or are subject to one of the exemptions under the Local Government act 1972 Schedule 12A or the Freedom of Information Act 2000, they are categorised as a private item and are not published.
+The Monitoring Officer will give advice regarding whether the item should be classified as private, but Members have to make a decision to go into private session unless a confidential item has been declared confidential by the Government in which case it must be taken in private. - ^{3.10.21} Decisions of meetings are published within five working days, in practice this is normally three working days of the meeting, and draft minutes of meetings are published as soon as is possible after the meetings on the Combined Authority website.
+All Combined Authority Board minutes are signed at the next suitable meeting. - ^{3.10.22} Publishing Decisions In the interests of increasing transparency and accountability the Combined Authority has committed to publish a Forward Plan of key decisions that will be taken by the Combined Authority at least 28 days before the decision is made, and up to 6 months in advance, to enable members of the public the opportunity to view and comment upon them.

-4 English Devolution Accountability Framework
+4 The English Devolution Accountability Framework